10 Money-Saving Secrets Every Best Buy Shopper Definitely Needs to Know

 If the price of your purchase drops within the product-return period, Best Buy will refund you the difference, if you bring in the receipt and ask.
 Want to make it even easier?
 Here’s how:

-Your secret weapon here is an app called Paribus.
-It scans your emails for receipts, looking for online purchases from participating retailers, such as Best Buy, Walmart and Target.
+Your secret weapon here is an app called Capital One Shopping Price Protection.
+It scans your emails for receipts, looking for online purchases from one of the more than 25 major retailers it monitors.
 If it finds a reduced price on an item you’ve purchased, it will credit you a refund for the difference.

 4. Score Cash-Back On Electronics